 First work out which terminal you are at and go from there.

 You are looking for this symbol, and you want to get on the N’EX Narita Airport Express.

 There are a number of ways you can purchase tickets:

 - Travel Service Centres or Reserved Seat Ticket machines.

 Remember, you can’t purchase these tickets outside of Japan, buy a ticket after arrival at Narita Airport.

-Here are some helpful diagrams that show you how to read your ticket once you have it, a bit hard if your Japanese is no good!
+Here are some helpful diagrams that show you how to read your ticket once you have it.

 If you have never traveled to Japan before, no worries we have you covered, you are going to love it!
 The people here are the nicest in the world and everything is clean and so efficient, geez I love Japan.